raphaelaviz/gs-challenge/README.md

 -   [x] Dynamic Task List
 -   [-] Responsive Design
     -   The design is responsive for mobile and desktop, but might need to be tweaked for bigger screen sizes.
--   [x] Moving to the next task upon completing, escalating or skipping the currenttask
+-   [x] Moving to the next task upon completing, escalating or skipping the current task.
 -   [x] Button to go back to task list
     -   The icons on the sidenav are links to the Tasks Page.
 -   [x] Additional features (Bonus)